Kevin-Ngo/surfevolvergui/README.developer.md

 3. **reportAndSimulateCommands.txt**: This is a text file that is appended to a *.fe file.
 This text file should be updated accordingly if you want to add new features.
 Define a new function here then add it to the "gogo" function to run it.

+## Final Notes

+This was a very short README file; however, it should contain all of the necessary information needed to contribute to the project.

+This project was worked on by Kevin Ngo in collaboration with Lucas Robinson and Dr. John Blendell in the summer of 2018 at Purdue University for the NCN URE program.